nyantec/nyanpasswd/README.md

 ## Writing new authentication consumers
 ### Using the API

-Using the API is the intended way to integrate with `mail-passwd`.
+Using the API is the intended way to integrate with `nyanpasswd`.
 The API is a stable interface, and will not change without a major version bump.

 The API uses JSON as the data serialization format.